rcmdnk/monthly-archive/README.md

 # Options

 ## Sidebar part representation
-Sidebar part representation can be changed by changing options for `monthly_archive` tag in `source/_layouts/monthly_index.html`.
+Sidebar part representation can be changed by options for `monthly_archive` tag in `source/_layouts/monthly_index.html`.

 Use `option:value` for each option: